 In Manitoba, Canadian macro-produced beers have the majority of all beer litre sales 73.7%, down 5.9% from last year (79.6% in 2016) and 81.5% in 2015.
 The fastest growing beer segment in the province is that of craft-style beer which, in recent years, has exploded in both sales and interest.

 In Manitoba, Canadian craft style beers have approximately 10% of the beer litre sales and have increased +7% in dollars and +3% in litres over last year.

 Local craft breweries are launching with regularity to Manitoba.
 Today there are about a dozen local producers.
 These breweries continue to represent 3.6% of Manitoba’s total beer litre sales and are +16% in dollars and +10% in litres.

 In Manitoba, spirit sales at the end of December 2018 were $246.6 million and trending up 1% in dollars and flat in litres.
 Premium spirits (mid-range, well-known, well-established brands) snag the largest piece of the pie with 59.01% of sales ($145.5 million).
 They are followed by economy spirits with 20.88% of sales ($51.5 million) followed by deluxe spirits (higher-end and niche brands), with 20.11% of sales ($49.6 million).

 In terms of type, whisky continues to dominate in Manitoba with a 37% share of all spirit sales.
-Currently, the hot spirits within the whisky category showing excellent growth are Bourbon +19% in dollar sales and Irish Blended Whisky +22% in dollar sales.
+Currently, the hot spirits within the whisky category showing excellent growth are Bourbon (up 24% in dollar sales) and Irish Whisky (up 17% in dollar sales).

 Other areas of growth: